Mino75/2025-nali/README.md

 ## 📱 PWA Support

-The application is a fully functional Progressive Web App with:
+The application is Progressive Web App with:

 - ✅ Offline capability
 - ✅ Install prompt